niladrimondal-obs/niladrimondal-obs/README.md

 I'm a hybrid: **deep technical architect** and **product leader** — I've owned roadmaps, backlog, quarterly releases, and vendor governance across multi-region platforms, not just delivered implementations.

 I'm convinced the next 3 years will redefine what 'monitoring' means — from passive observation to autonomous systems that reason, correlate, and self-heal.
-I'm going deep on agentic AI, Model Context Protocol, and GenAI applied to observability — building the architecture most teams are still 2 years away from needing.
+I'm going deep on **agentic AI, Model Context Protocol, and GenAI applied to observability** — building the architecture most teams are still 2 years away from needing.

-I'm a hybrid: **deep technical architect** and **product leader** who has owned roadmaps, backlog, quarterly releases, and vendor governance — not just delivered implementations.

-Now I'm going deep at the intersection of **observability and agentic AI** — building intelligent systems that don't just detect problems, but reason about them, correlate them, and resolve them autonomously.
-I believe the next 3 years will redefine what 'monitoring' means — from passive observation to autonomous systems that reason, correlate, and self-heal.
-I'm building the architecture most teams are still 2 years away from needing.

 ---